BGI-SynBio/PyMOL-PUB/README.md

 The tool requires
 [Python >= 3.7.3](https://www.python.org/downloads/release/python-373/).
-As the foundation of this tool, we require version of PyMOL to be greater than or equal to 2.5.0.
+As the foundation of this tool, we require version of PyMOL equal to 2.5.0.
 Please refer to the [official website](https://pymol.org/2/#download) for installation protocol details.

 Moreover, some well-established libraries: